-To find out how force or pressure waves recoil from a rigid termination, we may convert velocity waves to force or velocity waves by means of the Ohm's law relations of Eq.
+To find out how force (or pressure) waves recoil from a rigid termination, we may convert velocity waves to force (or pressure) waves by means of the Ohm's law relations of Eq.
 (6.6) for strings (or Eq.
 (6.7) for acoustic tubes), and then use Eq.
 (6.12), and then Eq.
 (6.6) again:

 Thus, force (and pressure) waves reflect from a rigid termination with no sign inversion:7.3